andykamp/body-tracker/README.md

 - make sure nothing is using the auth until it is valid
 - remove auth.hooks?
 - https://firebase.google.com/docs/emulator-suite/connect_auth
+- add re-route param to signing/signout so i dont have to re-define it all the time
 -
 - add created/updated at server-api
 - test delete